mkgold/dhpraxis14/dhpraxis14-syllabus.md

 **Books to Purchase:**
-Note: We encourage you to purchase books via [this link](http://www.amazon.com/gp/homepage.html?ie=UTF8&placement=home-logo-130x60b.gif&tag=gccunyvirtualboo&link_code=hom&tag-id=gccunyvirtualboo), which costs you nothing but nets a 5 percent contribution to the Mina Rees Library for book and electronic resource purchases for the benefit of all GC students.
+Note: We encourage you to purchase books via <a href="http://www.amazon.com/gp/homepage.html?ie=UTF8&placement=home-logo-130x60b.gif&tag=gccunyvirtualboo&link_code=hom&tag-id=gccunyvirtualboo">this link</a>, which costs you nothing but nets a 5 percent contribution to the Mina Rees Library for book and electronic resource purchases for the benefit of all GC students.

 Required
 * Fitzpatrick, Kathleen. _Planned Obsolescence: Publishing, Technology, and the Future of the Academy_.
 New York: New York University Press, 2011.